 Delta Community Credit Union is committed to improving the financial lives of its members.
-Our financial program for young adults and the annual Scholarship Program were created to help members with early financial milestones, like going to college.
+Our financial resources for young adults and the annual Scholarship Program were created to help members with early financial milestones, like going to college.
 Scholarship awards are based on academic achievement, community service and submission of an essay on a topic selected by the Credit Union.
 Financial need may also be considered.

 Delta Community annually awards $20,000 in scholarships as follows: three (3) $5,000 awards and two (2) $2,500 awards.
 Scholarships are earmarked for tuition, books, lodging or meal costs and will be made payable to the college or technical school by Delta Community.
 The school must be accredited and located in the United States.